+Allow Multiple

-Allow Multiple Specifies if multiple instances of the routine can run at the same time.
-This field is enabled by default.
-If disabled, the system allows only one instance of the routine to execute regardless of how many times the routine might be triggered while already executing.
+Specifies if multiple instances of the routine can run at the same time.
+This field is disabled by default.

+When disabled, the system allows only one instance of the routine to execute at a time, regardless of how many times the routine might be triggered while already executing.